TLC: Tables, Ladders & Chairs (2019): Raw

 On the following Raw, Raw Women's Champion Becky Lynch was interviewed backstage about her loss.
 She stated that she had not been herself the past few months and felt that management had been putting her into tag team matches to protect her from facing Asuka in a singles match and likely losing to her.
 She also stated that she had never defeated Asuka and needed to change that.
-The following week, Lynch challenged Asuka to a match with her Raw Women's Championship on the line which Asuka accepted.
-The match was scheduled for the Royal Rumble as essentially a rematch from last year's event.
+The following week, Lynch challenged Asuka to a match with her Raw Women's Championship on the line, and Asuka accepted.
+The match was scheduled for the 2020 Royal Rumble as essentially a rematch from 2019 event.

 Lana celebrated Bobby Lashley's win.
 Lashley then proposed to Lana with Lana stating that her wedding would happen on "Lana Day", mocking Rusev's "Rusev Day" gimmick.
 During their wedding, Liv Morgan returned, professing her love for Lana, after which, Rusev appeared and attacked Lashley.
 A rematch between Rusev and Lashley on the January 13, 2020, episode of Raw was again won by Lashley, while an altercation occurred between Lana and Morgan outside the ring.
 An intergender tag team match pitting Rusev and Morgan and Lashley and Lana was scheduled for the following week, which Lashley and Lana won.

 The O.C.
 (Karl Anderson and Luke Gallows) had a non-title rematch against Raw Tag Team Champions The Viking Raiders (Erik and Ivar) where they were victorious over the champions.
 The Street Profits (Angelo Dawkins and Montez Ford) then defeated Gallows and Anderson on the December 30 episode, setting up a triple threat tag team championship match on the January 6, 2020, episode where The Viking Raiders retained.

 Andrade and Humberto Carrillo were both scheduled to participate in a gauntlet match to determine the number one contender against Rey Mysterio for the United States Championship.
 Carrillo advanced to the final to face Andrade, who did not appear during his entrance.
 Andrade instead attacked Carrillo from behind and the gauntlet match ended in a no-contest.
 Andrade and Zelina Vega were also seemingly on good terms.
 Andrade then won the US title from Mysterio at a WWE Live event in Madison Square Garden on December 26.
 After Andrade retained the title against Mysterio in a ladder match on the January 20 episode of Raw, Andrade attempted to perform the Hammerlock DDT on Mysterio on the exposed concrete floor, only for Carrillo to appear to aid Mysterio and fought off Andrade, who retreated along with Vega.
-Backstage, Carrillo issued a challenge to Andrade for the United States Championship at the Royal Rumble, which was made official for the Kickoff pre-show.
+Afterwards, a title rematch between Carrillo and Andrade was scheduled for the Royal Rumble.

 Aleister Black and Buddy Murphy had two further matches, on the December 30 and January 13 episodes, respectively, where Black was again victorious in each.